Documentation

 On this page

-• What is the Write to Grid Step?
+• What is the Add Rows in Grid Step?

-• How to Configure the Write to Grid Step
+• How to Configure the Add Rows in Grid Step (For Creating/Updating Separate Rows)

 Was this helpful?